ABF Doctoral/Post-Doctoral Fellowship Program

 The American Bar Foundation is committed to developing the next generation of scholars in the field of law and social science.
 The purpose of the fellowships is to encourage original and significant research on law, the legal profession, and legal institutions.

 For the Doctoral/Post-Doctoral Fellowships, applications are invited from outstanding students who are candidates for Ph.D. degrees in the social sciences.
-Applicants must have completed all doctoral requirements except the dissertation by September 1, 2013.
-Applicants who will have completed the dissertation prior to September 1, 2013 are also welcome to apply.
+Applicants must have completed all doctoral requirements except the dissertation by September 1, 2014.
+Applicants who will have completed the dissertation prior to September 1, 2014 are also welcome to apply.
 Doctoral and proposed research must be in the general area of sociolegal studies or in social scientific approaches to law, the legal profession, or legal institutions.
 The research must address significant issues in the field and show promise of a major contribution to social scientific understanding of law and legal process.
 Minority students are especially encouraged to apply.
+Applicants are also eligible to apply for the American Bar Foundation and Law and Society Association’s Law and Social Science Dissertation Fellowship & Mentoring Program.

 Fellows receive a stipend of $30,000 for 12 months.
 Fellows also may request up to $1,500 to reimburse expenses associated with research, travel to meet with advisors, or travel to conferences at which papers are presented.
 Relocation expenses up to $2,500 may be reimbursed on application.